joshwlambert/DAISIEmainland_ms/joss_guidelines.md

 .. important:: Begin your paper with a summary of the high-level functionality of your software for a non-specialist reader.
 Avoid jargon in this section.
 ```

- * [ ] RJCB: TODO
+ * [x] Done if the reviewer agrees

 JOSS welcomes submissions from broadly diverse research areas.
 For this reason, we require that authors include in the paper some sentences that explain the software functionality and domain of use to a non-specialist reader.
 We also require that authors explain the research applications of the software.
 The paper should be between 250-1000 words.
 Authors submitting papers significantly longer than 1000 words may be asked to reduce the length of their paper.

- * [ ] RJCB: number of words: 893
+ * [x] RJCB: number of words: 1330

 Your paper should include:

 - [x] A list of the authors of the software and their affiliations, using the correct format (see the example below).
-- [ ] A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*.
+- [x] A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*.
 - A *Statement of Need* section that clearly illustrates the research purpose of the software.
 - A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
 - Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.